MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/manage-updates-baselines-microsoft-defender-antivirus.md

 </details><details>
 <summary>March-2022 *UPDATE* (Platform: 4.18.2203.5 | Engine:  1.1.19200.5)</summary>

 *Customers who applied the March 2022 Microsoft Defender engine update (**1.1.19100.5**) might have encountered high resource utilization (CPU and/or memory).
 Microsoft has released an update (**1.1.19200.5**) that resolves the bugs introduced in the earlier version.
 Customers are recommended to update to at least this new engine build of Antivirus Engine (**1.1.19200.5**).
-To ensure any performance issues are fully fixed, it is recommended to reboot machines after applying update.*
+To ensure any performance issues are fully fixed, it's recommended to reboot machines after applying update.*

 &ensp;Security intelligence update version: **1.363.817.0**<br/>
 &ensp;Released: **April 22, 2022**<br/>